DavidSilveraGabriel/Self_driving_car_UdacityND/P3-master/CarND-Traffic-Sign-Classifier-Project-master/README.md

 # 4. Analyze the softmax probabilities of the new images

-in this part we need analyze the softmax probabilities of the images, specifically we have to get the highest 5 probabilities and the highest probability of 5 will be the prediction of our model, now we will see only 3 but you can see the others in the notebook
+In this part we need analyze the softmax probabilities of the images, specifically we have to get the highest 5 probabilities and the highest probability of 5 will be the prediction of our model, now we will see only 3 but you can see the others in the notebook
 ```python
 #define the top k function to preprocess, print the image and calculate the highest k probabilities